Considered one of the most beautiful secluded beaches in Southern Sardinia, Is Arenas Biancas is indeed a special place.

-Considered one of the most beautiful beaches in Southern Sardinia, Is Arenas Biancas is indeed a special place.
-Located in a military area, this is a place of unique, raw beauty, home to impressive sand dunes that attract visitors often unaware (or pretending to be so) that walking on them is actually prohibited (the photos in this post were all taken in spots where access was allowed).
+You will find this beach in a military area.
+This is a place of unique, raw beauty, home to impressive sand dunes that attract visitors.
+These are often unaware (or pretending to be so) that they are not supposed to walk on them (we took the photos in this post in spots where access was allowed).

 Easy to reach from the capital, Cagliari, this is an ideal beach for a summer day trip – as long as there is no wind!
 And since it is beautifully long and there are no villages immediately nearby, it never gets too crowded.